nghiango1/hello/go/interpreter/README.md

 ## Why

-To get more famillar with `go` language.
-Also challenge my knowledge.
+To challenge my knowledge with `go` language and interprester concept.

 ## How to use